I’ve had to fight for my life…too many times. It is for this reason that I review the SIG Sauer ammunition with all seriousness.

 – hollow point loads largely unproven (so far)

-SIG SAUER introduced a comprehensive line of ammunition several years ago.
+SIG Sauer introduced a comprehensive line of ammunition several years ago.
 I suspiciously eye any new ammo that comes onto the market, and I have decided to only carry products that have a positive track record on the street.

 When the new SIG Elite Performance V-Crown self-defense ammo made it to the store shelves, I did not recommend the ammo to anyone.
 Although it looked good on paper, it simply had no track record.

 So, what’s my opinion now?
-Well, SIG was good enough to ship me some of their 9mm loads: a pair of hollow points and one of the ball load.
+Well, SIG was good enough to ship me some of their 9x19mm Parabellum loads: a pair of hollow points and one of the ball load.
 I took them to the range, and this review details my findings including why I am cautiously optimistic about the rounds.

-V-Crown
+V-Crown Bullets

 In 9mm, SIG offers three different 9mm hollow point rounds.
 All are standard pressure rounds and use the Sierra Bullets V-Crown projectile.
 Since late 2015, Sierra sells a limited number of these bullets for handloaders but does not offer the breadth of caliber and weight combinations that SIG loads in their ammo.